rockzeng/pipefy-api-docs/README.md

 ### Examples of usage

-Some API endpoints are documented with an example of its usage.
+Most API endpoints are documented with an example of its usage.
 All examples are javascript + Jquery source code, testable on your browser's javascript console if you are logged in on pipefy.